Key components of Hive warehouse processing

 A brief introduction to these software and systems, which affect performance, helps you understand the scope of the tuning task: HiveServer, admission control, batch processing using Apache Tez, interactive processing using Apache Tez and LLAP daemons, and YARN.

-HiveServer provides Hive service to multiple clients that simultaneously execute queries against Hive using an open API driver, such as JDBC or ODBC.
+HiveServer provides Hive service to multiple clients that simultaneously execute queries against Hive using an open Apache Hive API driver, such as JDBC.
 For optimal performance, you should use HiveServer to connect your client application and the Hive enterprise data warehouse (EDW).
 Using Ambari, you can install, configure, and monitor the Hive service and HiveServer.

 An embedded metastore, which is different from MetastoreDB, runs in HiveServer and performs the following tasks: